Background pattern

 • Headache.

-These were generally mild and occurred more frequently in patients treated with montelukast tablets than in those treated with placebo (a tablet that does not contain a medicine).
+These were generally mild and occurred with a higher frequency in patients treated with montelukast tablets than in those treated with placebo (a pill that does not contain medicine).

 Additionally, since the medicine has been marketed, the following side effects have been reported: